featured image

 volumes:

-# Dedicated dataset strictly for ACID compliant database transactions
+# Dedicated dataset for ACID-compliant database transactions

 - /mnt/tank/configs/image/db:/var/lib/postgresql/data